cubee-cb/linux-vr-compat/README.md

     - Terrors of Nowhere
         - [ToN Save Manager](https://github.com/ChrisFeline/ToNSaveManager) runs via [Protontricks](https://github.com/Matoking/protontricks) inside the VRChat prefix (appid 438100).
             - See the VRChat folder for a launch script using flatpak Protontricks.
             - Seems to work fine.
-Finds save files in the logs, saves copy when clicked, and OSC works.
+Finds save files in the logs, saves copy when clicked, and even OSC works.
 - Beat Saber
     - Modding with [Beat Saber Mod Manager](https://github.com/affederaffe/BeatSaberModManager).
         - Settings and selected mods do not save.